matutosi/automater/vignettes/split_qpdf.md

 - Copy PDF files to the same directory with split_qpdf.rsc.
-- Click split_qpdf.rsc on Windows (split_qpdf.command on Mac).
+- Click split_qpdf.rsc.
-- Then a black command windows will be opened and wait a moment.
+- Then a black command window will be opened and wait a moment.
 - At the first time to run split_qpdf.rsc, it may take few minutes to install packages.
 - The output file is like as below.
   - input: "original.pdf" (including 15 pages)